-Higher Education institutions have long focused on risk indicators to improve student retention.
-Previous grades, test scores, socioeconomic indicators, and first-to-attend college have factored prominently into retention efforts.
-While online students certainly benefit from these considerations, they also require special attention with respect to their personal technology.
-If the Learning Management System (LMS) represents a virtual campus, then student-owned technology is the proverbial transportation for getting there.
+Higher Education has long focused on risk indicators to improve student retention (e.g., previous grades, test scores, socioeconomic factors, etc.).
+Online students face these risks as well, but they also face the risk of inadequate personal technology. in other words, if the Learning Management System (LMS) represents a virtual campus, then student-owned technology is the vehicle for getting there.

-“If the Learning Management System (LMS) represents a virtual campus, then student-owned technology is the proverbial transportation for getting there.”
+“If the Learning Management System (LMS) represents a virtual campus, then student-owned technology is the vehicle for getting there.”

-While schools are generally good about posting technical requirements for online learning on their websites and directing students there, they seldom know whether students actually read these requirements, let alone whether their devices meet them.
+Schools may post technical requirements for online learning on their websites, but they seldom know whether students actually read these requirements, let alone whether their devices meet them.
 Unfortunately, many students don’t discover problems until classes start, which leads some to withdraw from courses and possibly the school.
 In fact, studies (read this and this) have shown that as many as 70% of students drop out of their online courses or programs, and among the leading factors include “technology disruption” and “lack of technology support.”

-At TechReady.io, we make it a top priority to share the data and insights we gain along the way, in the efforts to advance the Higher Education industry as a whole.
-Our ongoing data analysis of student device tests conducted on TechReady.io is one of numerous initiatives we take to achieve just that.
+At TechReady.io, we make it a top priority to share the data and insights we gain along the way, in an effort to advance the Higher Education industry as a whole.
+Our ongoing data analysis of student device testing conducted on TechReady.io is one of our initiatives to achieve just that.
 While no personal information is ever collected, the TechReady.io dashboard compiles systemwide scan data — enabling institutions to make more informed decisions on how to design and improve their online programs.
 We take our internal analysis one step further by aggregating test data from all institutions that use TechReady.io, so we can provide a broader picture of the tech readiness of online students across the country.
-Here are our findings from the 2018-2019 academic year, which are consistent across all regions and time zones within the U.S.
+Here are our findings from the 2020-2021 academic year, which are consistent across all regions and time zones within the U.S.

-Our findings show that 39% of student-owned devices were ready for online learning.
+Our findings show that for students new to online learning, only 39% of their devices were ready for learning online.
 These devices are compatible, have the necessary updates, and sufficient bandwidth to use major learning systems.
 The students who owned these devices were able to start online classes without technology adjustments.

 The remaining 61% of student devices that were tested on TechReady.io, had an array of issues, from minor to significant, that could impede learning online.
 For retention-minded teams, it’s worth taking a closer look at the types of issues that were identified and how severe they can be.